WordPress/WordPress-Documentation-Style-Guide/docs/7-developer-content/code-examples.md

 This page explains about formatting code examples documentation.
 For more information about other code-related documentation, see [Code in text](), [Placeholders](), and [Command line interface syntax]().

+For more information about adding code blocks in the Gutenberg block editor, see [Code block](https://wordpress.org/support/article/code-block/) and [Preformatted block](https://wordpress.org/support/article/preformatted-block/).

 ## General guidelines for code examples

 - Use spaces to indent code.
 Don't use tabs unless specified.